 If new patterns of alcohol consumption that started during the COVID-19 (coronavirus) lockdown continue over time, you may be at increased risk of experiencing a dependence on alcohol.

 Keeping track of if your alcohol consumption has changed, and being mindful of other impacts alcohol may be having on your life, can help you to stay healthy.

-Here are six things to be mindful of in isolation.
+Here are six things to be mindful of.